You are viewing a story from harrypotterfanfiction.com

 As a result, I was spending less and less time in the common room and the great hall, which actually worked out pretty well for me, for two reasons.
 Firstly it meant I was able to fully concentrate on my homework; which was good as there was lots of it.
 Every class we had, meant more reading and more ten foot long essays, due in only a few days later.
 I had to say that I was actually enjoying the work.
 I know, ever the bookworm.
 It gave me a challenge and gave me something to think about.
 It kept me busy and focused and for that I was grateful.

 The second reason that I was glad to be avoiding the great hall was a more awkward one.
 If I had hoped that Cormac would give up after one day, I was sorely mistaken.
-It had now been five days and he was as was getting even more persistent in his attempts to talk to me.
+It had now been five days since the party and he was getting even more persistent in his attempts to talk to me.
 It was beginning to feel like everywhere I went, there he would be.
 He was always in the common room, the library, the great hall, the corridors and outside my classes.

 I was still desperately clinging onto the hope that he would eventually give up.
 Any day now, he would see that I wasn’t interested.
 Ginny however was hoping for an entirely different outcome.
 She was on at me daily to give Cormac a chance and how he wasn’t really that bad and what harm would it do to just go on a few dates.
 She was beginning to really get on my nerves.
 I had never thought that Ginny would be one of those really irritating people that felt that just because they had a boyfriend, they automatically had to try and fix up all their friends up as well.